trzy/Supermodel/Docs/README.txt

      8. Force Feedback
      9. Save States and NVRAM
     10. Game-Specific Comments and Tips
-    11. Merging Split ROM Sets
-    12. The Configuration File
+    11. The Configuration File
-    13. Index of Command Line Options
+    12. Index of Command Line Options
-    14. Index of Configuration File Settings
+    13. Index of Configuration File Settings
-    15. Compiling the Source Code
+    14. Compiling the Source Code
-    16. Contact Information
+    15. Contact Information
-    17. Acknowledgments
+    16. Acknowledgments

 =======================